 Not at all!
 The goal is to sell your home, not hold on to it!
-A well-priced property in an active market should sell quickly and it there is pent-up demand for a home like yours, it could result in multiple offers.
-Market value is really no more or less then what a buyer is willing to pay for something.
+A well-priced property in an active market should sell quickly and if there is pent-up demand for a home like yours, it could result in multiple offers.
+Market value is really no more or less than what a buyer is willing to pay for something.

+This one kills me a little bit every time I hear it!
 Zillow data is interesting to follow but it is not something that we use when establishing true market value for a home.
-Zillow stats do not make adjustments for new kitchens, larger or smaller lots, location on a busier street or supply and demand.
+Zillow stats do not make adjustments for new kitchens, larger or smaller lots, location on a busier street, or supply and demand.
 When analyzing the accuracy of Zillow data in a Competitive Market Analysis, we often see these values fluctuating from being 30% below what a home sold for to 30% above what a home sold for.
+Zillow uses raw data and that will never replace the experience of a good broker.
+This may be why Zillow’s i-buying days came and went quickly and let’s not forget that they lost a ton of money in the process!

 This is one of the biggest myths about pricing your home to sell.
 When it comes to wondering how much you can get for your home, the key factor is not what you paid or owe on it.
 Value has nothing to do with what you want to net on the sale of your home but rather is what a buyer is willing to pay.